olcf/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 MiniWeather is a mini application used to simulate weather-like flows.
 For our purposes, we will be more focused on profiling the program instead of the output, but feel free to dive more into miniWeather's specifics at this [MiniWeather](https://github.com/mrnorman/miniWeather) Github page.

 The MiniWeather app uses CMake to compile and build the code, which requires a different approach when instrumenting Score-P. This makes it a bit more complicated, but we will walk through it.
 Additonally, miniWeather is great for comparing a program using different programming paradigms.
-Therefore, we will be profiling and tracing both MPI and MPI_OpenMP versions and then comparing them in Vampir.
+Therefore, we will be profiling and tracing both MPI and MPI+OpenMP versions and then comparing them in Vampir.

 Before starting, make sure you are in the right directory: